owikle/topicmodeling/content/2-analysis.md

     - The number of times a word appears in a text, relative to the size of that text.
 - Example: The word "love" might appear 200 times in a 100,000-word book and 200 times in a 50,000-word book.
 The word has the same raw frequency in both books, but the 50,000-word book has a higher relative frequency of the word "love" because there are a fewer number of words in the book.

-We can look at word frequency using [Voyant Tools](https://voyant-tools.org/){:target='_blank'}.
+We can visualize word frequency using [Voyant Tools](https://voyant-tools.org/){:target='_blank'}.
 Voyant Tools is an extremely powerful and modular online tool set for visualizing one or many documents.

 **Basics of Voyant**